 He worked very closely with the family throughout the whole build and “made sure that everyone had a say about what they wanted from the house” explains Lisa.

 The solid construction of BecoWallform ensures high levels of thermal insulation and a more even temperature throughout the house.
 The combination of a ground source heat pump and recovery heating system add to the long term sustainability of the home.

 Natural materials continue internally where slate wall tiling was selected for the double height glazed entrance, and walnut treads for the staircase in the barn wing.

 A large, open plan kitchen/dining/living room on the ground floor of the barn provides a sociable family area.

 Peter Bamber has successfully created an outstanding design which all the family are thrilled with, and one that is both visually impressive yet ‘homely’.

 Lisa says, “Building our own home had been a lifelong dream, and the whole process has been amazing from start to finish.”

-Architect: Peter Bamber, PGB Architectural Services Ltd
+DESIGN: Peter Bamber, PGB Architectural Services Ltd

-The case study for the above project is available to download as a pdf.
+A case study for the above project is available to download as a pdf.